EGRA:Toward Enhanced Behavior Graphs and Representation Alignment for Multimodal Recommendation: Methodology

 We apply softmax to normalize attention weights and compute a weighted fusion of modality-specific features as the shared modality representation, formulated as:

 The exclusive feature for modality $m$ is obtained by subtracting the shared representation $\mathbf{E}_s$ from its modality feature $\hat{\mathbf{E}}_m$.
-The user's preference for the exclusive feature is measured based on the behavior representation, as follows:
+The user's preference for the exclusive feature is measured based on the behavior representations, as follows:

 where $\mathbf{W}_{p,m}\in \mathbb{R}^{d\times d}$ and $\mathbf{b}_{p,m} \in \mathbb{R}^d$ are modality-specific.

 The final fused modality representation is computed as: